REASONS TO BE A VEGAN

 Vegan choices deliver many advantages over other choices of diets.
 From a good mood to a healthy immune system, the vegan lifestyle provides a vast array of health perks.
 With those benefits in mind, let’s now take a step further and see the benefits:

 - Nutritional value

 When followed correctly, several studies have reported that vegan diet tends to contain more fibre, antioxidants, potassium, magnesium and vitamins A, C and E. Vegan diets are packed of essential nutrients required by the body.

 But in the absence of meat, it is important to make sure that a body consumes all of the correct amounts of proteins in other forms.
 Protein consists of amino acids, which aid in metabolism and help to keep the muscles, skin and organs healthy.
 Protein-rich vegan options include nuts, peanut butter, seeds, grains and legumes.

 Iron is also another key nutrient and plays a crucial role in the production of red blood cells which help to carry oxygen throughout the body.
 Good sources of iron include beans, broccoli, raisins, wheat and tofu.

 - Our moods

-Many researches have revealed that vegans may be happier than others consuming different diets.
-In fact it was discovered that vegans and vegetarians had lower scores on depression and mood profile tests when compared to non-vegetarians.
-There is an element of freshness and purity to most plant based dishes– so this is bound to purify the mind and soul and keep the thoughts positive.
+Many types of research have revealed that vegans may be happier than others consuming different diets.
+In fact, it was discovered that vegans and vegetarians had lower scores on depression and mood profile tests when compared to non-vegetarians.
+There is an element of freshness and purity to most plant-based dishes– so this is bound to purify the mind and soul and keep the thoughts positive.

 - Disease prevention